TopSpectrum/rails_multisite/README.md

 # Each of these properties have defaults if not present.
 # These defaults are for each site that your runtime supports.
 site_defaults:
+  #
-  # The sql adapter to use
+  # The sql adapter to use.
+Has some fancy defaults.
-  # default 1: to whatever you have set in `config/database.yml` (final default: 'postgresql')
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: 'postgresql'
   adapter: postgresql
+  #
+  # Where to find your database.
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: localhost
+  host: 123.123.123.123
+  #
+  # The username for the database
-  host: 123.123.123.123    # defaults to whatever you have set in `config/database.yml`
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: 'webapp'
   username: SOME_USERNAME
+  #
+  # The password for the database
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: 'password'
   password: SOME_PASSWORD
+  #
+  # The database name inside your running postgresql instance.
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: ---- CRASH ----
   database: smyers_net
-  pool: 10                 # If not found anywhere, defaults to 25.
-  timeout: 1000            # If not found anywhere, defaults to 5000.
   #
+  # How many connections to put in the connection cache.
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: 10
+  pool: 10
+  #
+  # How long to wait for a database connection before crashing.
+  # default 1: Whatever you have set in `config/database.yml`
+  # default 2: 5000
+  timeout: 1000
+#
 # This is a site name.
+It's just for you.
+The Gem doesn't use this name for anything.
 # It must be unique, but this value is for your readability.
 The computer doesn't care.
 # Though I recommend against calling it 'blaabittyblah' or 'a' since you'll want to remember what it is for.
 smyers.net: